david8862/keras-YOLOv3-model-set/inference/README.md

 # ./generate_schema.sh
 # mkdir build && cd build && cmake .. && make -j4
 ```
+If you want to do cross compile for ARM platform, "CMAKE_TOOLCHAIN_FILE" should be specified

 2. Build demo inference application
 ```